Economic and Social Rights

-In 2020, HRMI conducted our expert survey in the following 34 countries and territories:
+In 2021, HRMI produced data from our expert survey for the following 39 countries:

-American Samoa, Angola, Australia, Brazil, Cook Islands, Democratic Republic of Congo, Fiji, French Polynesia, Federated States of Micronesia, Guam, Jordan, Kazakhstan, Kyrgyzstan, Liberia, Marshall Islands, Mexico, Mozambique, Nauru, Nepal, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Papua New Guinea, Samoa, Saudi Arabia, Solomon Islands, South Korea, Tonga, United Kingdom, United States, Vanuatu, Venezuela, Vietnam.
+American Samoa, Angola, Australia, Brazil, Cook Islands, Democratic Republic of Congo, Fiji, Federated States of Micronesia, French Polynesia, Guam, Hong Kong, Jordan, Kazakhstan, Kiribati, Kyrgyzstan, Liberia, Malaysia, Marshall Islands, Mexico, Mozambique, Nauru, Nepal, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Papua New Guinea, Samoa, Saudi Arabia, Solomon Islands, South Korea, Taiwan, Tonga, Tuvalu, United Kingdom, United States, Vanuatu, Venezuela, Vietnam.

-The 2020 dataset will be released in June 2020.
-Explore our 2019 data by visiting the HRMI Rights Tracker.
+Explore our 2021 data by visiting the HRMI Rights Tracker.

 To learn more about how we produce this data, please see our civil and political rights methodology.

 Add your country for civil and political rights